UN report: 'Woefully inadequate' climate pledges spell 3.2C temperature rise | DW | 09.12.2020

 "The wealthy bear the greatest responsibility," wrote Inger Andersen, executive director of the United Nations Environment Program.
 The richest 1% of people, who emit more than double that of the poorest half of the global population, "will need to reduce their footprint by a factor of 30 to stay in line with the Paris Agreement targets."

-With factories closed, flights grounded and people buying fewer things, the pandemic is expected to lower carbon dioxide emissions by up to 7% this year, the report finds.
-But the coronavirus will do little to help governments meet temperature targets unless world leaders prioritize a green recovery.
+With factories closed, flights grounded and people buying fewer things, the pandemic is expected to lower carbon dioxide emissions by up to 7% this year, the report found.
+But the coronavirus panemic will do little to help governments meet temperature targets unless world leaders prioritize a green recovery.

-By investing in green jobs and infrastructure and choosing climate-friendly policies, world leaders could lower emissions in 2030 by a quarter of what they would otherwise be, according to the report.
+By investing in green jobs and infrastructure and choosing climate-friendly policies, world leaders could lower emissions by a quarter of what they would otherwise be by 2030, according to the report.
 Among the suggested solutions are ending fossil fuel subsidies, banning new coal plants and planting trees in deforested landscapes.

 But the report says most rich countries are instead supporting a "high-carbon status quo" with some putting money into new fossil fuel projects.